digitaltrails/vdu_controls/README.md

 * 2.6.5
   * The source code has been split into 40+ files/modules.
   * The executable is now a python zipapp containing the module hierarchy.
-  * The Settings global-options are now grouped under sub-headings.
+  * The Settings global-options are now grouped under subheadings.
   * Disabled the right-mouse action that could hide the toolbar irretrievably.
   * Each icon is now held in a separate SVG source file.
 This makes the icons more easily editable and reusable.